Close Menu

 • Doesn’t complete school work, chores or job duties.

-• Does not manage time well and is messy and disorganized at work.
+• Does not manage time well and is messy.

 • Misses time limits.